fragla/eq5d/README.md

 The package eq5d provides methods to calculate index scores for both EQ-5D-3L and EQ-5D-5L value sets.
 Additionally, a [Shiny](https://shiny.rstudio.com) app is provided to enable multiple index values to be calculated via a web browser.

+Value sets for EQ-5D-3L are available for many countries and have been produced using the time trade-off (TTO) valuation technique or the visual analogue scale (VAS) valuation technique.
+Some countries have TTO and VAS value sets for EQ-5D-3L.

+For the EQ-5D-5L, a standardised valuation study protocol (EQ-VT) was developed by the EuroQol group based on the composite time trade-off (cTTO) valuation technique supplemented by a discrete choice experiment (DCE).
+The EuroQol group recommends users to use a standard value set where available.

+The EQ-5D-5L "crosswalk" value sets published by [*van Hout et al*](https://www.ncbi.nlm.nih.gov/pubmed/22867780) are also included.
+The crosswalk value sets enable index values to be calculated for EQ-5D-5L data where no value set is available by mapping between the EQ-5D-5L and EQ-5D-3L descriptive systems.

+Advice on [choosing a value set](https://euroqol.org/eq-5d-instruments/eq-5d-3l-about/valuation/choosing-a-value-set/) can be found on the EuroQol website.

 Installation
 ------------